zenml-io/zenml/docs/book/developer-guide/step-fixtures.md

 * A `StepContext` object: This object gives access to the artifact store, metadata store, materializers, and special integration-specific libraries.

-These special parameters are comparable to [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), hence the name `Step Fixtures`.
+These special parameters are comparable to [Pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), hence the name 'Step fixtures'.

-`Step fixtures` are simple to use: Simply pass a parameter in with the right type hint as follows:
+`Step fixtures` are simple to use.
+Simply pass a parameter in with the right type hint as follows:

 ### Using fixtures in the Functional API